arturmatlega/instalguru-blog-en/_posts/2020-11-30-saving-water-at-home.10-tips-on-how-to-save-water-in-daily-life.md

 ### How to save water in the shower?
 Use modern gadgets

 Do you have problems with controlling the time you spend in the shower, so that water saving does not work for you?
 We have an idea how solve this issue.
-There are special adapter available on the market, which use **color to indicate water savings**.
+Special adapters available on the market use **color to indicate water savings**.
 How is it possible?
 The adapter turns red after a while - this should be a signal for you that you have spent too much time in the shower and used more water than needed.

 ### Conserving water - an eco-friendly garden

-You can use recycled water for work in the garden.
-It's possible thanks to a special system which accumulates water from bath, shower and sink and processes it so that it can be reused.
+You can use recycled water in the garden.
+It's possible thanks to a special system which accumulates water from the bath, shower and sink and processes it so that it can be reused.
 Grey water is collected from the house and let through natural, eco-friendly filters.
 The liquid created in the process can be used e.g. for gardening, flushing the toilet, washing the car, the pavement and the patio.

-You can also save a lot of water thanks to well-thought and **economic plants and shrubs watering method.** The best time to do it is morning or late evening, when the air temperature is low.
+You can also save a lot of water thanks to well-thought and **economic method for watering plants and shrubs.** The best time to do it is morning or late evening, when the air temperature is low.
 This will prevent water from quick evaporation and make plant watering more effective.
 It is recommended to spread mulch on the ground, to decrease the evaporation process.

 {:.distinction.distinction-quotation.distinction-positive}